 Tours will run on Saturday 9th October, 10am to midday, and Saturday 23rd October, 10am to midday.
 Places are limited and allocated on a first-come, first-served basis.
-Full details and FAQS available via Northern Roots Site Tours booking page.
+Tours are free but must be booked.

 Meet the architect, help design the Visitor and Learning Centres

 We’ll be asking you what you want to do in these buildings?
 What should they be used for?
 What should they look like?
 What kinds of materials and technology should we use to build them?
-From spaces to perform, learn and relax in, to building with hay bales or creating tree-top walk ways, we want your imagination to run wild so together we can create something exceptional for Oldham.
+We want your imagination to run wild so together we can create something exceptional for Oldham.